GArmane/python-fastapi-hex-todo/README.md

 ### PGAdmin

-A configure instance of PGAdmin for database monitoring and management is provided by default.
+A configured instance of PGAdmin for database monitoring and management is provided by default.

 To start it, run: `sudo plis start pgadmin`